-Percentage of Interstate Pavement on the NHS in "Poor" Condition: 2-yr Target for 2019 is 4.5% & 4yr Target for 2021 is 5.0%
+Percentage of Interstate Pavement on the NHS in "Poor" Condition: Santa Fe MPO 4yr Target for 2021: 5.0% MPO adopted NMDOT 4-year target - Yes

 Refer to https://santafempo.org/programs/transportation-performance-management/ for documentation from NMDOT.
 For MPOs adopting the NMDOT target, the Mid-Performance Period Progress Report shall be undertaken by NMDOT and submitted to FHWA biennially (due October 1st of even years).